 Is You Is Or Is You Ain’t My Baby?
 2008/2015, 67 x 140 in.
 Inkjet print.
 Can be of unlimited size and scale.
 Six colors and four text orientations were combined randomly for each position in the grid.
 Text from 1944 Louis Jordansong.

-Put Out the Light, 2006/2010, large scale silkscreen or inkjet print on wall.
-Can be of unlimited size and extension.
+Put Out the Light, 2006/2010, proposal for large scale inkjet print on panel.
+Size and proportion can vary.